 Help choose the book that will be featured in next January’s all-community read.
 One vote per each Library cardholder.
-Voting ends this Wednesday night, July 15.
+Voting ends at midnight tonight.

 For almost a decade, the Estes Valley Library and our local partners have been celebrating literacy and community by bringing people together around the shared reading of a single book.
 Through discussions and special activities, One Book One Valley invites us to learn together through the power of stories and imagination.

 Click here for 10 Great Reasons why One Book One Valley is important.